Back

 #1 - Focus on menu engineering

 Volatility is such that some restaurateurs change prices once or twice a week on dozens of references.
-In addition to the need to change prices quickly to replace missing or expensive references, it is necessary to continue to control material ratios and quickly identify where margins are being lost.
+In addition to the need to change price lists quickly to replace missing or expensive references, we must continue to control our material ratios and quickly identify where we are losing margin.

 In the short term, it is about being agile while maintaining control of your profitability through what is known as "menu engineering".
 Making informed choices to revise or adjust recipes, determining the most profitable and popular dishes to promote or substitute for others.